oscal-compass/compliance-trestle/docs/cli.md

 Note that the import command will decompose the file according to the default decomposing rules already mentioned in the `trestle create` section.
 Similarly to `trestle create`, the user can increase the level of decomposition by using `trestle split` command.

+Finally, during the import process the file must pass the `validate --all` test described below for the command, `validate`.
+If the file does not pass validation a warning will be given and the import will fail.

 ## `trestle replicate`

 This command allows users to replicate a certain OSCAL model (file and directory structure).
 For example `trestle replicate catalog -i cat1 -o cat11` will replicate the Catalog cat1 into `cat11` directory.
 It can also regenerate all the UUIDs as required.